cortexproject/cortex/docs/configuration/config-file-reference.md

 [max_cache_freshness: <duration> | default = 1m]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
-# have been pushed to cortex.
+# have been pushed to Cortex.
 # CLI flag: -ruler.evaluation-delay-duration
 [ruler_evaluation_delay_duration: <duration> | default = 0s]